googlefonts/how-to-hint-variable-fonts/README.md

 Shown here in the main window set to the left. _(Refer to the VTT Help file for more detailed explanations on using each tool.
 The Toolbar can be configured to show on the top, left, right, or bottom of the Main Window using `Tools>Options>Appearance>Location`)_

-**Note:** The ‘Move’, ‘Swap’, ‘Delete’ and ‘Insert’ commands in the Main Window UI Toolbar are disabled in VTT for Variation Fonts.
-Making any changes to the outlines with these commands would break a Variation font.
+**Note:** The ‘Move’, ‘Swap’, ‘Delete’ and ‘Insert’ commands in the Main Window UI Toolbar are disabled in VTT for Variable fonts.
+Making any changes to the outlines with these commands would break a Variable font.

-Navigate / Zoomin / Zoomout
+Navigate / Zoom in / Zoom out

 **Pro Tip** _Using a wheel mouse for zooming in and out is a must for a smooth workflow.
 Zooming in to inspect details, in particular, is a common task during the hinting workflow._